haskellfoundation/hs-opt-handbook.github.io/src/Measurement_Observation/the_recipe.rst

 The objects of the hypothesis
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Think of characters in a story book.
-These are the objects of your hypothesis;
-any system that takes an action to produce a result that your code interacts with or causes, is a character.
+Think of each sub-system, external system, and component of your system as characters in a story.
+Any system that takes an action to produce a result that your code interacts with or causes, is a character.
 Each data structure your code directly or indirectly uses, is a character.
-Each function you have written is a character.
+Each function you have written is a character; and so on.
+These are the objects of your hypothesis; they are what the hypothesis makes a statement about, and define the sequence of interactions that constitutes the failure mode.
-And so on.

 Defining a good hypothesis
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-..
-   gain knowledge about the *nature* of the problem at hand, and the *failure mode*, i.e., how that problem manifests in our system.

-Not all hypotheses are equal.
+Of course, not all hypotheses are equal.
 Good hypotheses have the following
 properties:

 #.
 They make progress; a good hypothesis yields information when confirmed *and*